alirezag103/customdict/README.md

 `python manage.py createsuperuser`

-then log into the admin panel on `127.0.0.1:8000` you may start palying by *OriginLanguage* section
+then log into the admin panel on `127.0.0.1:8000` you may start palying around by *OriginLanguage* section